touchlab/DroidconKotlin/CUSTOMIZING.md

 ### Chat

 We are using [Stream](https://getstream.io/chat/) for chat features.
-In order to support them in your app you'll need to register for an App and update.
+In order to support them in your app you'll need to register for an App.
+From the [Stream Dashboard](https://dashboard.getstream.io/) you can customize your channels, chat types and various chat features.

 ##### Helpful Tips